erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ## Parameter Space of Construction Cranes { #sec:crane-params }

-Tower cranes play a central role in contruction.
+Tower cranes play a central role in construction.
 This work therefore focusses on the parameter space of tower cranes.
 @Fig:lbc-cranes shows a selection of tower cranes manufactured by Liebherr.
 Going from the compact, bottom-slewing crane, to one of the highest load cranes, two intermediate steps are also considered